juliasilge/supervised-ML-case-studies-course/slides/chapter4_01.md

 Notes: In 1967, a Catholic nun named Sister Marie Augusta Neal who had a PhD in sociology from Harvard fielded a survey of all members of Catholic women's religious communities, i.e., nuns.
 It was a survey with over 600 questions that went out to over 130,000 individual sisters and was fielded in a time of significant change both for the Catholic church and society in general.

-This survey is so big with so much data that we're actually only giving you a subset, about one quarter of it, in your environment here on DataCamp during the case study.
-The whole survey is available online here at this link, and it is pretty interesting so I encourage you to take a look for yourself.
+This survey is so big with so much data that we're actually only giving you a subset, about one quarter of it, in your environment here during the case study.
+The whole survey is available online and it is pretty interesting, so I encourage you to take a look for yourself.

 ---